 Should we observe Lent?

-Assuming you are here because you want to do something with your kids this year to commemorate Lent, here are some resources to get you started:
+Assuming you are here because you want to do something with your kids this year to observe Lent, here are some resources to get you started:

 - Add something.
 Instead of (or in addition to) taking something away from your life, add something to it.